Chomolhari – Laya Gasa Trek

 3

-TREK FROM SHANA TO SOI THANTHANGKHA
+TREK FROM PINE CAMP TO SOI THANGTHANGKHA

 4

-TREK FROM SOI TO JANGOTHANG
+TREK FROM THANGTHANGKHA TO JANGOTHANG

 5

-REST DAY AT JANGOTHANG
+REST DAY AT JANGOTHANG (CHOMOLHARI BASE CAMP)

 6